OlaShabalina/aws-data-analytics-workshop/steps/step4-quicksight/README.md

-# Step 4: Create a QuickSight Account
+# Step 4: Create a QuickSight Dashboard

 > **Amazon QuickSight** is a cloud-native business intelligence tool that lets you build interactive dashboards directly from AWS data sources like S3, Athena, or Redshift.
 >